Mobility-Aware Cache Framework for Scalable LLM-Based Human Mobility Simulation: Evaluation

 \subsubsection{\textbf{Performance on Beijing dataset}}

-Table~\ref{tab:overall} reports the comparison between our method and various baselines on the Beijing dataset. \textbf{In terms of efficiency}, our method outperforms all the baselines across multiple metrics, achieving at least a 42.20\% improvement in inference time, a 80.89\% improvement in tokens/s, a 28.56\% improvement in throughput, and a 42.46\% reduction in cost.
-It is worth mentioning that CoPB requires invoking the LLM at every reasoning step, and if the returned content does not meet the expected format, the LLM will be called again, resulting in a long-time inference process.
+Table~\ref{tab:overall} reports the comparison between our method and various baselines on the Beijing dataset. \textbf{In terms of efficiency}, our method outperforms all the baselines across multiple metrics, achieving at least a 85.29\% improvement in inference time, a 60.10\% improvement in tokens/s, and a 74.71\% reduction in cost.
+It is worth mentioning that CoPB has a longer inference time mainly because it adopts an explicit multi-stage reasoning process, where each time step sequentially performs intention-confidence ranking, activity selection, and duration estimation while recursively conditioning on previously generated activities.
 Regarding simulation quality, our method achieves comparable results to LLM-based approaches, demonstrating the effectiveness of our method.
-Compared to Geo-LLaMA, which is trained on 10,000 real trajectories and differs from our setting, MobCache outperforms Geo-LLaMA on 3 out of 5 mobility law quality metrics (e.g., Duration, locfreq, and odSim), remains within a narrow margin on the remaining metrics.